Published 07 May 2026

 - Agency or studio: $100 to $300+ per hour

-Wix developer cost by project type
+Wix website cost by project type

-Wix Velo and Wix Studio developer costs
+Wix Velo and Wix Studio costs

 - Entry-level Velo developer: $30 to $55 per hour